-The vmAlarms Dashboard provides an Alarms Overview, which is located at the top of the dashboard.
+The vmAlarms Dashboard provides an Alarms Overview, located at the top of the dashboard.

-The Alarms Overview provides a quick and easy way for you to view vFoglight alarms grouped by object and severity level.
+The Alarms Overview provides a quick and easy way for you to view VMware Cartridge alarms grouped by object and severity level.
 You can use this Overview to monitor alarms and to identify the sources of problems within the virtual infrastructure.
 If you click any of the alarm counts for a particular object, a popup displaying just the alarms for that object appears.

-For more detailed information about the Alarms Overview, see the chapter titled Interacting with vFoglight in the vFoglight User Guide.
+For more information about the Alarms Overview, see the chapter titled "Interacting with the Cartridge for VMware" in the vFoglight Cartridge for VMware User Guide.